viewyonder/prompt-injectionator/prototyping/phase-3-specifications/5-core-engine-specification.md

 Pseudo-code for the injection logic, e.g., combining base prompt with payloads.

+Specify the logic.
+How do you combine signals from your detection pipeline into a final score?
+Is it a weighted average?
+A simple rules engine?

-Chaining mitigations
+- Chaining mitigations
-Parallel execution
+- Parallel execution
-Observability
+- Observability